rossph3lan/JustCater/README.md

 * For my client to be satisfied with my work and for it to drive more traffic to his business.

-**As a customer of JustCater I want:**
+**As a customer of JustCater, I want:**

 * To be able to view a website for JustCater.

-* To be able to contact JustCater for a inquiry.
+* To be able to contact JustCater for an inquiry.

 * See information about the company.

-* View past events JustCater have catered for.
+* To View past events JustCater have catered for.

 * Browse sample menus for their selected event.